-Short Answer: Most auto companies — including Chrysler, GM, Ford, and Volkswagon — do not make information on their credit tiers for auto loans, which are slightly different than the tiers defined by major credit bureaus.
+Most auto companies — including Chrysler, GM, Ford, and Volkswagen — do not publicize information about their credit tiers for auto loans, which are slightly different than the tiers defined by major credit bureaus.
 In fact, Toyota is the only car manufacturer we found that publishes its credit tiers.
 In general, to obtain the best possible auto loan rates, you’ll need a credit score in the mid-700s.
-For more details of credit tiers for auto loans, as well as how to get the best rates, see below.
+For more details about credit tiers for auto loans, as well as how to get the best rates, see below.

 Credit Tiers for Auto Loans

 Credit tiers determine the financing opportunities available to you when you purchase a car.
-Tiers vary by company, and auto brands do not generally make their credit tier information public.
+Tiers vary by dealer and/or lender, and auto brands do not generally make their credit tier information available to the public.

-We reached out to several auto companies, including GM, Chrysler, Ford, and Volkswagon, to ask about their credit tiers.
-We were told by each company that it does not share this type of information.
+We reached out to several auto companies, including GM, Chrysler, Ford, and Volkswagen, to ask about their credit tiers.
+Representatives from each company told us that they do not share this type of information.
 Instead, we were advised to visit a local dealership and ask about individual financing options.
 In general, lenders will take your full credit history into account (not just the number) when making loan approval decisions.

 During our research, we found that the only car brand that publishes its credit tier system is Toyota, but it is likely that other companies have similar tiers.

 Toyota Financial Services lists specific credit tier information on its website, including the following breakdown using FICO credit scores: